PISCICULTURE - AQUA FARMING

 The Aqua Farming Market

-Aqua farming or as some refer “aquaculture”, "mariculture" or even "pisciculture" is already a major business outside of the United States with China, India, and Vietnam being the top three producers and the United States being the smallest.
-The growth is being fueled with the rapid demand for seafood within the US as well as the need for high quality protein on a global basis.
-The US imports an estimated 86% of their seafood for consumption and it is estimated that only half of that is wild caught.
-The majority of the seafood produced around the world is done so in some type of aquaculture industry.
-From a variety of fish to crustaceans, mollusks, aquatic plants, and algae they are all becoming a major industries around the world and it is estimated by the food and agriculture industry that aquaculture is growing at a rate three times faster than the land based agriculture markets.
+Aquafarming, or as some refer to “aquaculture,” "mariculture," or even "pisciculture," is already a major business outside of the United States, with China, India, and Vietnam being the top three producers and the United States being the smallest.
+The growth is being fueled by the rapid demand for seafood within the US as well as the need for high-quality protein on a global basis.
+The US imports an estimated 86% of its seafood for consumption, and it is estimated that only half of that is wild-caught.
+Most of the seafood produced worldwide is produced in some aquaculture industry.
+From a variety of fish to crustaceans, mollusks, aquatic plants, and algae, they are all becoming major industries around the world, and it is estimated by the food and agriculture industry that aquaculture is growing at a rate three times faster than the land-based agriculture markets.

-The term aqua farming is a broad term when discussing the commercial operations of growing and harvesting aquatic species for profit or survival.
+Aquafarming is a broad term when discussing the commercial operations of growing and harvesting aquatic species for profit or survival.
 The term “mariculture” specifically refers to performing aqua farming in the sea.
-Normally mariculture utilizes fish nets to capture the fish species and fish pins to allow them to grow and be harvest along shore lines.
-The term pisciculture is specific to aqua farming or the raising of fish inside of tanks or in house ponds.
+Typically, mariculture utilizes fish nets to capture the fish species and pins, allowing them to grow and be harvested along shorelines.
+Pisciculture is specific to aqua farming or raising fish inside tanks or in-house ponds.
 All of these types of aqua farming and industries are growing at an accelerated rate to meet demand.

-Aqua farming has seen an average growth rate of 28% annually and it has quickly become recognized not only as a need to provide the vast quantities of food resources for an expanding population but also as a major industries offering high potential profits.
-Major investors have now moved into the space of aqua farming and the aquaculture market has become a commercially controlled industry with large corporations moving into the space to expand their market share and further develop the techniques and technologies.
+Aquafarming has seen an average growth rate of 28% annually.
+It has quickly become recognized as a need to provide vast quantities of food resources for an expanding population and as a significant industry offering high potential profits.
+Major investors have now moved into aqua farming, and the aquaculture market has become a commercially controlled industry, with large corporations moving into the space to expand their market share and further develop techniques and technologies.

-it has been around for thousands of years and many cultures have depended on obtaining their resources from the sea or from man made water structures.
-Everything from fish farming to the growing of rice is a version of aqua farming and millions of people every day outside of the USA depend on aqua farming in order to feed their families.
+Aquafarming in water treatment has been around for thousands of years, and many cultures have depended on obtaining their resources from the sea or man-made water structures.
+Everything from fish farming to the growing of rice is a version of aqua farming, and millions of people every day outside of the USA depend on aqua farming in order to feed their families.

-With the expansion of the industry and the commercialization of aqua farming many products like salmon, catfish, and tilapia just to name a few comes the need to improve the technique and technologies in order to improve the rate of the harvest as well as the quality of the product.
-Safety and the need to meet more stringent regulations which exist in the US also plays a major role in the commercial aqua farming business.
-High standards are placed on the aqua farms to assure that commercially grown and harvested products are free from all contaminants, disease, and harmful bacteria that might endanger public safety.
-The need to control disease and bacteria is a major focus in the aquaculture industry because if it occurs it can quickly spread to all other tanks or ponds causing major losses and increased risks.
-Now with the United States entering the market place in aqua farming and with additional globalization occurring at a rapid rate the land base aquaculture business operations and investments are outpacing the wild caught production.
+With the expansion of the industry and the commercialization of aqua farming, many products like salmon, catfish, and tilapia, to name a few, comes the need to improve the technique and technologies to improve the rate of the harvest and the quality of the product.
+Safety and the need to meet more stringent regulations in the US also play a major role in the commercial aqua farming business.
+High standards are placed on aqua farms to ensure that commercially grown and harvested products are free from all contaminants, diseases, and harmful bacteria that might endanger public safety.
+The need to control disease and bacteria is a major focus in the aquaculture industry because if it occurs, it can quickly spread to all other tanks or ponds, causing major losses and increased risks.
+Now with the United States entering the marketplace in aqua farming and with additional globalization occurring at a rapid rate, the land base aquaculture business operations and investments are outpacing the wild-caught production.

-DI designs and builds “degasification” and “decarbonation” air stripping tower systems along with pressure filtration systems and disinfection systems like U.V. light systems operating at 254 nm.
-DI can remove hydrogen sulfide (H2S), carbon dioxide (CO2), ferrous iron (Fe+), calcium carbonate (CaCO3) and manganese (Mg).
-In addition DI can provide total control over pH, total suspended solids, and total dissolved solids to assure high purity of water.
-When water purification is required by reverse osmosis or membrane filtration DI can provide a full complete package system with flow rates expandable into millions of gallons per day.
+DeLoach Industries specializes in designing and constructing customized water degasification systems for pisciculture.
+They also offer decarbonation air stripping tower systems, pressure filtration systems, and disinfection systems such as U.V. light systems operating at 254 nm.
+DI can remove hydrogen sulfide (H2S), carbon dioxide (CO2), ferrous iron (Fe+), calcium carbonate (CaCO3), and manganese (Mg).
+In addition, DI can provide total control over pH, total suspended solids, and total dissolved solids to ensure high purity of water.
+When water purification is required by reverse osmosis or membrane filtration, DI can provide a complete package system with flow rates expandable into millions of gallons per day.

 Acid vs. Alkalinity

-In addition to removing the hydrogen sulfide the degasification process will also strip and remove the carbon dioxide (CO2) and the pH will rise 1-1.5 levels.
-If removing iron in addition to hydrogen sulfide and carbon dioxide the pH is often adjusted to 7 and after the oxidation process is complete within the degasification towers DeLoach Industries recommends post filtration through a series of pressure filters that they manufacture.
+In addition to removing the hydrogen sulfide, the degasification process will strip and remove the carbon dioxide (CO2), and the pH will rise by 1-1.5.
+If removing iron in addition to hydrogen sulfide and carbon dioxide, the pH is often adjusted to 7, and after the oxidation process is complete within the degasification towers, DeLoach Industries recommends post-filtration through a series of pressure filters they manufacture.
 This will remove the oxidized iron to a level of 15 microns.
-If additional filtration is required DeLoach Industries offers polishing filtration down to as low as 0.5 microns why still maintaining the same level of salinity for the aquatic sea life without adding harmful chemicals.
-Different acids have different values and strengths as shown below in the table.
+If additional filtration is required, DeLoach Industries offers polishing filtration down to as low as 0.5 microns.
+Why maintain the same salinity level for aquatic sea life without adding harmful chemicals?
+Different acids have different values and strengths, as shown below in the table.

-When aqua farming fresh water species the use of other technologies such as carbon filtration can be used to remove other forms of contaminants and impurities.
-Carbon absorption increases the operational cost because of the need to regularly replace or regenerate the carbon which is why it is not the most economical method of water treatment for aquaculture and should only be utilized in the final phase of treatment after the bulk of all contaminants have been removed more economically through degasification and filtration.
+Other technologies, such as carbon filtration, can remove contaminants and impurities when aqua-farming freshwater species.
+Carbon absorption increases the operational cost because of the need to regularly replace or regenerate the carbon, which is why it is not the most economical method of water treatment for aquaculture and should only be utilized in the final phase of treatment after the bulk of all contaminants have been removed more economically through degasification and filtration.

 Temperature Control

-Many aqua farm species require temperature control much like any type of agriculture greenhouse requires temperature control.
-Depending on the desired seafood products to be aqua farmed and the location of the aquaculture facility the water temperature might require altering by either raising it or lowering it.
-If the aqua farm is producing a cold water species fish than land based commercial operations will utilize chillers to lower the water temperature unless the water is being extracted in a cold climate location.
-In Florida most aqua farm processes that are growing cold water species fish utilize chillers to cool the water.
-If the aquatic species that is being raised for market requires warmer water than the use of heat pumps or solar thermal and heat exchangers can be utilized to control the incoming or recirculating water.
+Many aqua farm species require temperature control, much like any agriculture greenhouse requires temperature control.
+Depending on the desired seafood products to be aqua farmed and the location of the aquaculture facility, the water temperature might require altering by either raising it or lowering it.
+If the aqua farm produces a cold water species of fish, then land-based commercial operations will utilize chillers to lower the water temperature unless the water is being extracted in a cold climate location.
+In Florida, most aqua farm processes that are growing cold water species of fish utilize chillers to cool the water.
+If the aquatic species being raised for the market require warmer water, use of heat pumps or solar thermal and heat exchangers can be utilized to control the incoming or recirculating water.
 To remove excess heat, cooling towers or degasification towers can be utilized to lower temperatures.
-Most aqua farm operations experiment with temperature control and lighting in hopes of accelerating growth rates which are predicated on feeding habits of the species in lieu of the addition of adding hormones which has been traditionally done outside of the US.
-In addition the solubility of carbon dioxide in water varies as the temperature changes as shown in the graph below.
+Most water treatment in aquaculture farm operations experiment with temperature control and lighting in hopes of accelerating growth rates which are predicated on the feeding habits of the species in lieu of the addition of adding hormones which have been traditionally done outside of the US.
+In addition, the solubility of carbon dioxide in water varies as the temperature changes, as shown in the graph below.

 Disinfection of Water